abhaykumarPS/arm-learning-paths/content/learning-paths/server-and-cloud/spark/spark_deployment.md

 ```
 **Installation of required dependencies on AWS EC2 instance**

-For deploying Spark on aws graviton2, we need to install below tools and dependencies on our ec2 instance:
+For deploying Spark on AWS graviton2, we need to to install below tools and dependencies on our EC2 instance:
 ```console
 sudo apt-get update
 sudo apt-get upgrade -y